WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~
   - **without logging out from the current session**, open another session besides the one already open, and test that the new user is capable to *ssh* into the machine using the new `xxxx` port, but not from the standard `22`.
 If anything does not sounds right, close this session and fix using the original session.

 Lastly, let's add to the system an antivirus and a firewall.
-Starting with the antivurus, we're going to use the [ClamAV]() due to it being open source and
+Starting with the antivurus, we're going to use the [ClamAV](https://www.clamav.net/) package, being open source and particularly suited for Ubuntu Server installations.
   - install the software:
     ~~~
     sudo apt-get install clamav clamav-daemon